afimb/docker-chouette/README.md

 docker-compose up
 ```

-wait containers to be started...
+wait until containers start...

 then go to http://localhost:3000
 also open Mailcatcher http://localhost:1080 to catch emails

+For docker-toolbox on Mac or Windows: you must change every localhost with the ip address given by docker on startup (see below)
+From the Docker QuickStart Terminal, ```docker-machine ip``` will give your ip address.

-## SMTP settings
+### SMTP settings
 If you don't want to use MailCatcher, you can use an external SMTP.
 Stop all the containers first and then fill all the lines in the file docker-compose.yml with the information from your provider:
 - smtp_host=smtp